 These funds are ideal for those who want to invest in the stock market but do not want the risk of pure equity funds.
 Moreover, by investing in these mutual fund schemes, they do not have to purchase units in other funds for exposure to different asset classes.

-Investors with medium to long-term investment horizon
+Investors with medium to long-term investment horizons

-Fund managers of aggressive hybrid funds aim to maximise the returns of investors keeping the scheme’s objective in mind.
-Investors with a medium or long term investment horizon looking to maximise portfolio returns may consider investing in these schemes.
+Fund managers of hybrid aggressive funds aim to maximise the returns of investors keeping the scheme’s objective in mind.
+Investors with a medium or long-term investment horizon looking to maximise portfolio returns may consider investing in these schemes.

 If you are seeking similar returns to equity funds but with reduced equity exposure, allocating funds to the Navi Equity Hybrid Fund might be a wise move.
 Investing in the Navi Nifty 50 and other Navi Mutual Funds is possible through platforms like Zerodha, Paytm Money and Groww, to name a few.